USEPA/e-manifest/docs/src/Intro/registration.md

   VA000532119)

 - Request a role for each module for this site.
 The roles are:
-  - Site Manager
+  - Site Manager (can use our web services)
   - Certifier
   - Preparer
   - Viewer

 The Site Manager role is the equivalent to having the Certifier role in each RCRAInfo module, and also has the ability to add and remove users from the site, and generate an API ID and key.

+After you submit your request, the request will go to your state or an EPA administrator.
+Please understand this is not an instant access process and the administrator will need to manually activate your request during normal business hours.

+### Obtaining an API ID and Key

+If you want to register for an API ID and key to test the services, you may create one by clicking on the 'Tools' menu and selecting API.
+You can use the [Swagger](https://rcrainfopreprod.epa.gov/rcrainfo/secured/swagger/) page to test without your API ID and key.

 {{#include ../components/footer.md}}